The gender of Russian nouns

-It’s quite easy to figure out the gender of a word if we are talking about people, but what do we do if the subject is inanimate?
+It’s quite easy to figure out the gender if we are talking about people, but what do we do if the subject is inanimate?
 The answer is: look at the word’s ending.

 The feminine nouns end in -А, -Я or -Ь.

 The neuter nouns end in -O, -Е or -МЯ.
 Examples:

 – зна́ние [zná-nee-ye] – knowledge

 The masculine nouns often have no ending, i.e. the last letter is a consonant.
 Sometimes they end on -Ь. Examples:

 There is also a number of exceptions.
 For example, some words are masculine despite their endings: